WATCH NOW: How to Prepare Your Pet for an Emergency

 If disaster struck, would you be prepared?
 Would your pets?

-In that vein, the Humane Society of the United States (HSUS) recommends that pet owners create disaster plans and kits for their pets.
-Whatever the emergency is, be it an earthquake, a fire, a flood, or severe weather, it’s important to be prepared.
+In that vein, the Humane Society of the United States (HSUS) recommends that pet owners create disaster plans and emergency kits for their pets.
+Whatever the natural disaster is, be it an earthquake, a fire, a flood, or severe weather like a hurricane, it's important to be prepared.

 - Five days' worth of food and water